Loading figure…

 Why: Sponsoring a tax parity act for small business investors aligns with the position of advocating for a fairer tax system, even if it does not directly address corporate tax rates.

-Why: Sponsoring a bill that expands Medicare coverage for cancer screening directly contradicts the stated opposition to government-run healthcare.
+Why: Sponsoring a bill that disallows tax deductions for marijuana businesses directly contradicts the stated opposition to marijuana legalization.

 View source →Most are procedural sponsorships or actions on issues where this figure hasn't publicly stated a position.
 Highest-signal entries shown first.